Nishasta: A Summer Ritual That Feeds Kashmir Through Winter

 Method

-Add the Nishasta mixture and begin stirring continuously.
+Add the nishasta mixture and begin to stir continuously

-Cook slowly until the mixture thickens and turns yellowish.
+Cook slowly until the mixture thickens and turns a buttery yellow

-Add sugar and dry fruits while continuing to stir.
+Add in the sugar and dry fruits while continuing to stir

 Umer Farooq Zargar is a freelance journalist based in Srinagar, Jammu & Kashmir.
-He is dedicated to telling untold stories, focusing on social issues, the environment and climate change, culture and tradition, and conflict.
+He is dedicated to documenting untold stories, focusing on social issues, the environment and climate change, culture, tradition, and conflict.

 ALSO ON GOYA